 ORLD 5054 Strategy Development as a Learning Process in Organizations (3)

-Either ORLD 4827 Fostering Transformative Learning (3)
+ORLD 4827 Fostering Transformative Learning (2-3)

-ORLD 6914 Learning Communities (2) (Research requirement)
+ORLD 6914 Learning Communities (focused on research for the integrative project) (2)

 ELECTIVE COURSES (13-14 credits)

 Electives include, but may not be limited to, courses in adult learning practices, coaching, leadership, conflict resolution, policy and evaluation, technology for learning, and management/information systems.
 These are tailored to the student’s career goals and can be taken in the Department or elsewhere in Teachers College or Columbia University.
-Students are required to take a minimum of 6 points total at Teachers College outside of ORLD program area to satisfy the Teachers College breadth requirement.
+Students are required to take a minimum of 6 points total at Teachers College outside of the ORLD Program area to satisfy the Teachers College breadth requirement.

 See recommended elective options below: